 Oddly, Berkshire’s investment in jewelry and diamonds are usually overlooked.
 Helzberg sells various diamonds and other jewelry through its website and stores.

 In addition, to Helzberg, Berkshire Hathaway owns the jewelry retailers Borsheims and Ben Bridge Jeweler.
 Buffett likes jewelry because it is a small, high-value product that many people buy on credit.
 Consequently, diamonds generate float for Berkshire Hathaway.

 12. International Dairy Queen

 Dairy Queen is a famous American fast food brand that operates the Orange Julius stores.
 Dairy Queen restaurants are commonplace in small American towns.
 In addition, Orange Julius franchises are a common feature of American malls.

 Dairy Queen is not as famous or glamorous as Mcdonald’s (NYSE: MCD) but is profitable.
 One reason why Dairy Queen stays profitable is by avoiding urban and suburban markets with intense competition.

 13. Marmon Holdings Inc.

 Marmon is a giant billion Berkshire Hathaway subsidiary you probably never heard of.

 However, Marmon makes everything from railroad tank cars to restaurant fixtures, electrical wire, cranes, and plumbing.
 Although Marmon is low profile, it is profitable.
 Marmon reported revenues of $7.7 billion in 2017.

 Johns Manville is another unsexy company that makes very boring products, insulation, and roofing products.
 However, Johns Manville makes products that almost everybody needs.

 Once again, Berkshire Hathaway profits by owning an obscure company that provides vital products.
 Interestingly, Johns Manville is a high-technology company.

 Johns Manville is researching glass fibers and other composites that could be used in automobiles and other manufacturing.
 Consequently, Berkshire Hathaway could one day manufacture the components for your car or airplane.

 15. The Acme Brick Company

 Acme Brick could be the most boring company Berkshire Hathaway owns.
 However, it makes a widely used product that people use every day.

-Products Acme Brick offers include paving stones, bricks for construction, and even glass brick for decoration.
+Products Acme Brick offers include paving stones, bricks for construction, and even glass bricks for decoration.
 Acme Brick is another example of Buffett’s betting on Americans’ habit of homeownership.
 Brick is still one of the main building materials in American homes ranging from suburban ranch houses to inner-city condos.